TxGVNN/gxt/README.md

 ## Changelog
 - master (v2.0)
 ```
+- Can use GXTDIR var to set default folder
 - Support encrypted node by using GNUPG
 - Improved processing opts
 - Merge _new to edit function